Spiritual Life at Grace

 In the Episcopal tradition, Grace welcomes students of all faith backgrounds to learn together and enrich one another’s understanding of religion, spirituality, and faith.

 Our Chaplain, The Reverend Susan Thon (fondly referred to as "Nana Susan"), is a vital and beloved member of our community.
-Starting the week of September 14, 2020, she will be holding Chapel for students on Wednesdays and will also offer a morning Centering Prayer for our parents once a week.
+Starting the week of September 14, 2020, she will be holding Chapel for students on Mondays and will also offer a morning Centering Prayer for our parents once a week.

 Nana Susan has been a great source of support to our community while we have been apart from each other.
 We hope you enjoy these Chapel videos from the springtime!